TRaSH-Guides/Guides/docs/Radarr/Radarr-recommended-naming-scheme.md

 ## Standard Movie Format

-IMDb IDs are very accurate and rarely change.
-In contrast, TMDb IDs do change or are removed more frequently, but they are more aligned with Radarr.
+While both IMDb and TMDb IDs are unique, TMDb can occasionally remove IDs entirely, sometimes only to be re-added with a new ID later.
+However, due to using TMDb as its metadata source, they can be seen as "more aligned" with Radarr.
+IMDb IDs on the other hand, once present, are very accurate and rarely ever change.

 === "Standard"